Special Educational Needs and Disabilities (SEND)

 - Personal Achievement Plan (PAP) drawn up by staff, students and parents/guardians and reviewed every six months

-- Statement of SEN or Education Health Care Plan (EHCP) followed and reviewed annually
+- Education Health Care Plan (EHCP) followed and reviewed annually

 - Examination support and access arrangements